Olisebinum/Water_Access_Analytics/02_SQL_Analysis/notes.md

 The **Water Access Analytics** project demonstrates a complete end-to-end SQL analytical workflow for understanding and improving community water access.
 This notebook captures **technical reasoning**, **query logic**, and **key insights** from data exploration to validation — bridging structured data analysis and real-world decision support.

-The project integrates SQL queries across multiple tables, revealing **data quality issues, efficiency gaps, and contamination risks**, which were later visualized in Power BI.

 ---